Skip to main content

 console.error(`Stack: ${error.stack}`);

-// Additional properties on custom errors
+// Check for additional properties on custom errors

 const anyError = error as any;